Authors beginning with: P

-Smriti Prasadam-Halls’ award-winning children’s books include the US bestseller I Love You Night and Day.
-She is published in over 25 languages.
-Her picture books include characters from mischievous monsters to elephants in underpants, and often explore relationship and identity, how it feels to be in your own skin — and in someone else’s.
-Her stories can be fast-paced and funny or lyrical and tender, but are always full of heart and speak to the child in us all.
+With a cast of characters as varied as mischievous monsters and disgruntled geese, she explores relationship and identity; the personal and the political; how it feels to be in your own skin - and in someone else's.
+Her books, often fast-paced and funny or lyrical and tender, are always full of heart and hope and speak to the child in all of us.

-Smriti also creates bold board books to engage the very smallest readers, young fiction for newly independent readers and beautiful, highly illustrated non-fiction for older readers.
-The Ways of the Wolf and The World of the Whale are both nominated for the 2019 CILIP Kate Greenaway Medal.
-Smriti lives in London.
+Smriti also creates bold board books to engage the very smallest readers, young fiction for newly independent readers and beautiful, highly illustrated non-fiction for older readers including the award-winning The Ways of the Wolf.

 Stephan Pastis is the author-illustrator of Timmy Failure: Mistakes Were Made, a New York Times bestseller.
 He is also the creator of the devoutly followed comic strip Pearls Before Swine, which appears in more than 600 newspapers worldwide.
 His compilation Larry in Wonderland debuted at No. 1 on the New York Times bestseller list for paperback graphic novels.
 Stephan Pastis lives in northern California, USA.